 The Pro’s direct deposit: everything going to Savings, with a monthly transfer to checking (we’ll show that next), and the rest that’s left in Savings to pay off debt, invest for the long-run, or buy a home, and NOT for spending!

 Estimate your average monthly spending: the easy method

-If you’re feeling lazy, or spend roughly everything and can’t be bothered to cut back yet, just find your last pay stub, convert it to a monthly amount of take-home pay, and set your monthly checking transfer equal to that.
+If you’re feeling lazy, or spend roughly everything and can’t be bothered to cut back yet, just find your last pay stub, convert it to a monthly amount of take-home pay, round down a little just in case, and set your monthly checking transfer equal to that.
 If you get paid monthly, use that amount.
-If biweekly– every two weeks– multiply your last pay stub by 26/12 and use that as your monthly transfer number.
+If biweekly– every two weeks– multiply your last pay stub by 26/12 and use that as your monthly transfer number (or multiply by two so you’ll save two paychecks per year!)
 For semi-monthly– twice a month–, just double your pay stub.
 Make sure you’re using the take-home pay amount to compute your monthly transfer, and not the gross!

 Think of this as the ‘save tomorrow’ method.
 Yes, that means everything today will go to checking and nothing will stay in savings.
 But, when you get a raise or bonus, it’ll get banked in your Savings without you having to lift a finger.
-You can always spend some of that extra money later by adjusting your monthly transfer upwards, or taking some money out for a one-time treat, but the default will be that you save more, and good financial defaults make all the difference.
+The default will be that you save more, and good financial defaults make all the difference.